Why Learning Agility Is Critical for Career Longevity

 The ability to learn from experience is also a critical predictor of success as a leader, according to decades of CCL research.

-If you are a skilled and agile learner, you will outperform your peers.
+If you’re a skilled and agile learner, you outperform your peers.
 You learn new information quickly and figure out how to interact effectively with others.
 You come up with resourceful solutions in circumstances where others have struggled to succeed.

 Over time, bosses and organizations recognize you as having the “right stuff” and as high-potential talent.
-As a result, you are afforded some of the most sought-after opportunities for leadership and career advancement.
+As a result, you’re afforded some of the most sought-after opportunities for leadership and career advancement.

-“No doubt, learning agility is important for a long career,” says Hallenbeck.
+“No doubt, learning agility is important for career longevity,” says Hallenbeck.
 “No one gets to rest on past accomplishments.
-You have to keep asking, what am I capable of doing next?”
+You have to keep asking, ‘What am I capable of doing next?’”

-To excel at learning from experience and succeed in changing times, work on these 4 things:
+To excel at learning from experience and to succeed in changing times, work on these 4 things: